 Replace your SPG high-pressure hose every 5 years or if it shows significant signs of wear such as deep nicks, cuts, scratches or cracking.

 Consider an air-integrated pressure transmitter (and computer to receive the signal) if buying your own gear.
-It allows you track your gas pressure on your computer instead of requiring an SPG and hose.
+AI systems allow you track your gas pressure on your computer instead of requiring an SPG and hose.
 Transmitters may be more reliable than analog pressure gauges and may allow you to eliminate a hose from your kit increasing streamlining and decreasing failure points.
+Divers who use their computer to monitor all their limits (e.g. depth, time, gas remaining, no deco time) may be more likely to notice when they are approaching a limit - than if they have to remember to check separate gauges for remaining gas pressure.

-Verify it turns on and battery level is sufficient to complete the dive
+Verify it turns on and the battery level is sufficient to complete the dive.
+If it indicates low battery then replace or charge the battery before diving.

-Verify it is set to the correct gas.
+Set it to the correct gas.
 If you are diving air it should indicate "air" or "21%" FO2 (fraction oxygen) depending on the manufacturer.
+If you are diving enriched air (Nitrox) set it to the appropriate oxygen percentage that you have analyzed from your tank (e.g. 32% or 36%).

-Verify time and date are correct.
-This lets you track the time of day underwater (e.g. "return to the boat by 11 am") and log your dives accurately.
+Set the correct time and date.
+This lets you track the time of day underwater (e.g. if the captain orders to "return to the boat by 11 am!") and also aids in accurately logging your dives.

 Read the manual before diving it.
-In particular, know how to read depth, dive time, no decompression time remaining (often "no deco" or "NDL" - no decompression limit), emergency decompression stop instructions, and safety stop instructions.
+In particular, learn how to read depth, dive time, no decompression time remaining (often "no deco" or "NDL" - no decompression limit), emergency decompression stop instructions, safety stop instructions, maximum operating depth alarm (MOD) if equipped and if you diving nitrox.

-Set your computer to match your intended dive plan.
+Set your computer to match your intended dive plan and check limits for accuracy.
 Consider adjusting safety stop duration (many allow you to set for 5 minutes for more conservatism), setting a max depth alarm, a low deco alarm, or other custom alerts if supported by your computer.

 When purchasing, consider the type of diving you intend to do - do you need a multigas computer?
 Almost all computers will calculate nitrox and air dives on a single tank.
 If you have trouble with close vision, consider screen size and font size.
 Will the computer you dive be the same as your buddies?
 If not, be sure to familiarize yourself with each other's computers.
 Is it rechargeable or easy to change the battery?
 How customizable is the computer?
 Can it alert you to issues (e.g. exceed planned depth) visually, with beeps, and/or via vibration?
 Does it come with a compass?